What does IAQ mean for me?

 Typically, the best way to reduce the concentrations of indoor air pollutants is to eliminate individual sources of pollution or to reduce emissions.

 Some very harmful pollutants come from faulty appliance emissions, such as cooking stoves or heating furnaces.
 It’s important for thoroughly trained technicians to evaluate your home equipment annually, as, generally, two out of three indoor air quality issues involve the poor performance and improper functioning of the HVAC (Heating Ventilation Air Conditioning) system.

-Test for lead – especially if you live in a home built before 1978, since there’s a good chance it’s mixed into the wall paint.
+Especially if you live in a home built before 1978, it’s important to test for lead since there’s a good chance it’s mixed into the wall paint.
 In a newer home, you may also be exposed to lead from lead dust brought in from outside.
 Lead dust can be detrimental to health, especially children’s, as it can damage the brain, central nervous system, and kidneys.

 The Environmental Protection Agency offers practical suggestions on how to make your home lead-safe.

 Test Your Air

 Test for radon, a colorless, odorless, radioactive gas.
 It typically moves up through the ground and into your home through cracks and holes in the foundation, however, even airtight homes can potentially have it, and granite countertops have also been linked to radon.

 Radon, by the way, is prevalent in Eastern and Central Pennsylvania because of Uranium, which outgases Radon as a by-product, is deposited in the rock strata.
 Testing is easy, fairly inexpensive, and takes only a few minutes to accomplish, so make sure you do that since radon is the second leading cause of cancer in the United States according to the American Lung Association.